0067ED/vue-block/README.md

 - CSS grid like layout system.
 - Really easy to use [API](.#api), especially for new Vue beginner.
 - Support IE9+ and other modern browser which support [CSS calc](http://caniuse.com/#search=calc).
-- [Functional component](https://vuejs.org/v2/guide/render-function.html#Functional-Components), which is statueless and instanceless.
+- [Functional component](https://vuejs.org/v2/guide/render-function.html#Functional-Components), which is stateless and instanceless.

 ## Install